Available Treatments

 Moderate alopecia areata

-For patients with moderate disease, treatment for alopecia areata may include topical corticosteroids with or without topical minoxidil.
+For patients with moderate disease, treatment for alopecia areata may include topical corticosteroids with or without topical or oral minoxidil.
 (See available treatments for mild alopecia areata for specifics.)
 In addition, there are:

 ORAL MINOXIDIL